apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Shohei Ohtani: Baseball superstar announces marriage to Japanese woman**
+**Oprah Winfrey to exit WeightWatchers board, a blow as weight-loss drugs surge**

-You can read more about it [here](https://www.bbc.com/news/68432928).
+You can read more about it [here](https://www.washingtonpost.com/business/2024/02/29/oprah-winfrey-weightwatchers-board/).

 ## Requirements
 - Python 3.8